telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 ## Incompatibility with security tools

-In modern-day environments, it is common for security tools to remove administrative rights from applications automatically.
+In modern-day environments, it's common for security tools to remove administrative rights from applications automatically.
 Additionally, administrators may enforce zero-trust policies, often automatically blocklisting all newly installed software like Fiddler Everywhere.

 ### Troubleshooting approach

-To effectively troubleshoot this scenario, it is advisable to thoroughly audit the security tooling and administrative policies implemented on your machine by your company.
+To troubleshoot this scenario, it's advisable to thoroughly audit the security tooling and administrative policies implemented on your machine by your company.
 Take into consideration the following components and procedures that may be impacting the currently logged-in user:

-- Zero-trust Tooling: Review any zero-trust tooling or security measures that may restrict certain network access or proxy configurations.
+- Zero-trust Tooling: Review any zero-trust tooling or security measures that may restrict network access or proxy configurations.
-- Antivirus Software: Check if the antivirus software installed on your machine has policies that could potentially interfere with network connections or proxy settings.
+- Antivirus Software: Check if the antivirus software installed on your machine has policies that can potentially interfere with network connections or proxy settings.
 - Firewalls: Examine firewall configurations to ensure they are not blocking necessary network connections or proxy usage.
-- Group Network Policies: Evaluate group network policies that might restrict network access, proxy configurations, or specific user privileges.
+- Group Network Policies: Evaluate group network policies that restrict network access, proxy configurations, or specific user privileges.
 - Restricted rights to modify system settings (including the OS network settings).
 - Restricted file system read/write rights.
-- Limited access to third-party endpoints.
+- Limited access to third-party endpoints including access to [the required Fiddler Everywhere endpoints]({%slug first_steps_windows%}#prerequisites).

 The existence of any of the above can prevent Fiddler Everywhere from running correctly.